CreativeKenning/gradsitedemo/cv.md

 **Instructor of Record: EN 102-001/003 Fall 2021**

--   Designed a Novel syllabus based on Gaming Pedagogy ala.
-James Gee.
+-   Designed a Novel syllabus based on Gaming Pedagogy for asynchronous pandemic teaching

--   Generally taught during a Pandemic

 ## Publications and Conferences